What Happens If Redaction Fails?

 1. Regulatory violations

 Redaction failures can also cause serious legal damage.
 For example, disclosing internal contract terms in public or accidentally revealing private details during a court process leading to problems.
+Law firms and courts facing this risk at scale rely on automated legal redaction to remove sensitive data permanently before filings leave the office.

-3. Loss of trust
+3. Loss of trust and public exposure

-5. Operational chaos
+4. Operational chaos

 Redaction failures create internal damage in organizations.
 Teams often have to investigate what data was exposed, report to regulatory institutions, review every previous redaction process, and respond to a crisis situation.
 It takes a lot of resources and creates internal chaos.